MaterializeInc/materialize/doc/user/content/guides/node-js.md

 ## Query

-Querying Materialize is identical to querying a traditional PostgreSQL database: Node.JS executes the query and Materialize returns the state of the view, source or table at that point in time.
+Querying Materialize is identical to querying a traditional PostgreSQL database: Node.JS executes the query, and Materialize returns the state of the view, source, or table at that point in time.

-**Query a view:**
+Query a view `my_view` with a select statement:

 ```js
 const { Client } = require('pg');